elibarrow/BAE305-SP24-LAB5/README.md

   Turns an LED on for one second, then off for one second, repeatedly.

-  Most Arduinos have an on-board LED you can control.
+  Most Arduinos have an onboard LED you can control.
 On the UNO, MEGA and ZERO it is attached to digital pin 13, on MKR1000 on pin 6.
 LED_BUILTIN is set to the correct LED pin independent of which board is used.
   If you want to know what pin the on-board LED is connected to on your Arduino